inyong37/Study/_Computer/Software/Windows.md

 - LRESULT: Signed result of message processing.
 This type is declared in WinDef.h as `typedef LONG_PTR LRESULT;`
 - WPARAM: A message parameter.
 This type is declared in WinDef.h as `typedef UINT_PTR WPARAM;`

+### What do the letters W and L stand for in WPARAM and LPARAM? | [MS](https://devblogs.microsoft.com/oldnewthing/20031125-00/?p=41713)

+When Windows was 16-bit, each message could carry with it two pieces of data, called WPARAM and LPARAM.
+The WPARAM was a 16-bit value ("word"), so it was called W. The LPARAM was a 32-bit value ("long"), so it was called L. W parameter is used to pass things like handles and integers, and L parameter is used to pass pointers.

+When Windows was converted to 32-bit, the WPARAM grew to a 32-bit value as well.
+So even thought the "W" stands for "word", it isn't a word any more.
+And in 64-bit Windows, both parameters are 64-bit values.
+When you look at the design of window messages, you will see that if the message takes a pointer, the pointer is usually passed in the LPARAM, whereas if the message takes a handle or an integer, then it is passed in the WPARAM.
+And if a message takes both, the integer goes in the WPARAM and the pointer goes in the LPARAM.

+### What happens to WPARAM, LPARAM, and LRESULT when they travel between 32-bit and 64-bit windows? | [MS](https://devblogs.microsoft.com/oldnewthing/20110629-00/?p=10303)

 ### Data Type Ranges | [MS Docs](https://docs.microsoft.com/en-us/cpp/cpp/data-type-ranges?view=msvc-160&viewFallbackFrom=vs-2019)

 ### Built-in Types (C++) | [MS Docs](https://docs.microsoft.com/en-us/cpp/cpp/fundamental-types-cpp?view=msvc-160)